 Olympic athlete Eloise Wellings is passionate about athletics and helping those in poverty.
 After realising at the age of 15 that she wanted to make running her career, she committed to training and qualified for the Olympics at the age of 16.
 Unfortunately soon after qualifying, Eloise suffered a stress fracture, which continued to plague her career for the following decade.
 Despite this set back, Eloise’s life changed when she became a Christian through a friend at school who supported her throughout this difficult time.
 Eloise’s personal faith motivates her running career and her humanitarian work in Northern Uganda and her genuine desire to make a difference to the lives of others.

-After many years of highs and lows, Eloise has returned to top form after competing at the London Olympics, and three Commonwealth Games, including Glasgow 2014.
-She has recently qualified for the 2016 Rio Olympics.
+After many years of highs and lows, Eloise has returned to top form after competing at the London Olympics, and three Commonwealth Games, and is on her way to the Gold Coast Commonwealth Games in 2018.
+She was the highest placing Australian Olympian at the Rio Olympics, finishing 9th in the 5000m and 10th in the 10,000m track events.

 Eloise met Ugandan Olympian and former-child soldier Julius Achon while recovering from a stress fracture before the 2008 Beijing Olympics.
 Eloise was moved by his story of triumph over adversity, and while she didn’t recover in time for the Beijing Olympics, she felt that her troubles were put in perspective by Julius’ life and that the purpose of her trip was to meet Julius.